Roshinator/GBI-Basic-Frontend/README.md

-# Game-Boy-Inator
+# GBI-Basic-Frontend
-An attempt at writing a game boy emulator.
+An attempt at writing a simple frontend for [game-boy-inator](https://github.com/Roshinator/game-boy-inator)